-The U.S. National Parks have often been called “America’s best idea.”
+The U.S. National Parks have been called “America’s best idea.”
 But it wasn’t until this century that many Americans who’d never visited a National Park realized what they were missing.
 Visitor numbers, even to the lesser-known and most remote parks, have exploded in the last decade.
 Still, the overwhelming number of parks to explore — more than 400 in total — can make it difficult to know where to start or which ones are truly worth a visit.
 This month, the National Park Service (NPS) is looking to change that with the debut of an all-in-one smartphone app that puts the personal experience, naturalist wisdom, and historical knowledge of hundreds of park rangers in your pocket.

 The new National Park Service app combines every National Park Service “unit” (that includes everything from National Parks and National Monuments to National Battlefields and National Rivers) into a single app.
 Beyond vital information like visitor center hours, entrance fees, and parking tips, it features interactive park maps, trail and

-The idea of an official National Park Service smartphone isn’t new.
+The idea of an official National Park Service smartphone app isn’t new.
 But, until now, accessing the same information meant downloading more than 30 separate apps.
 Alternatively, outdoor adventure and nature lovers have always had the option of using unofficial third-party apps.
 Chimani has long been the go-to app for comprehensive mobile guides on every National Park.
 Hikers can find a dizzying array of information, including vertical profiles, reviews, family tips, and more, for most National Park

 The free National Park Service app is available for iOS and Android devices.
 Although the app is officially available for download, the NPS notes that details may not be complete for every park just yet.
 It’s building out content for every park unit as quickly as possible, so expect regular updates throughout this year.